Tahul/nuxt-edgedb/README.md

 If you do not want any of these features, just set `watch` to false and you are free to feel safe about changes applied to your development database.

 > HMR on your database obviously has **NO** effect in production context.

+### Why the name isn't `nuxt-edgedb`

+Because that handle is already taken on NPM.

+It seem to be taken by [`ohmree`](https://github.com/ohmree), but the package seem inactive.

+If anyone happens to know him, I would be happy to get in contact!

 ## Development